Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AVery family oriented.

-Speaker AThanks for talking to me today and I hope I see you in other places.
+Speaker AI hope I see you in other places.

 Speaker AYou probably will.